danielfett/draft-dpop/main.md

 ## JWK Thumbprint Confirmation Method {#jwk-thumb-jwt}

-When access tokens are represented as JSON Web Tokens (JWT) [@!RFC7519], the public key information SHOULD be represented using the `jkt` confirmation method member defined herein.
+When access tokens are represented as JSON Web Tokens (JWT) [@!RFC7519], the public key information is represented using the `jkt` confirmation method member defined herein.
 To convey the hash of a public key in a JWT, this specification introduces the following JWT Confirmation Method [@!RFC7800] member for